curaloucura/money-forecast/README.md

 My Money Forecast
 =================

 My Money Forecast is an easy-to-use budget forecaster.
-It gives you an instant overview of your monthly expenses without much fuss and confusion.
+It gives you an instant overview of your monthly expenses from the current month on, enabling you to plan your finances ahead.
 It also supports multiple users, isolating the data and providing total privacy for you and your family members.

 You don't have to be an accounter to know how much you are spending or saving!